 For example, a report could list all the manholes in a sewer network, summarize the sales figures for a chain of stores, or list all the parcels in a neighborhood and provide statistics on property values and tax revenue.
 Reports are often designed to be generated on a regular basis—such as monthly or quarterly.
 Reports are used for a variety of decision-making purposes, such as identifying and reacting to trends over time.

 Add a new report to your project

 When you add a new report to your project, you create a view in which you set up the structure of the report.
 Use the Create New Report pane to specify the data to show in the report and to set the report's properties.
-The Create New Report pane steps you through a report authoring sequence or you can accept the default configuration.
+The Create New Report pane provides a report authoring sequence, or you can accept the default configuration.
 Each page of the pane allows you to configure the following:

 - Set the name and data source for the report

 - Filter the data to specify the rows and fields